ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Added option to send state-values when clicking on play, pause and stop to media.
 * (sbormann) Updated dependencies.
 * (sbormann) Added sections to widget options.
-* (sbormann) Added option to show state and level devided for device type value.
+* (sbormann) Added option to show state and level divided for device type value.

 ### 1.9.6 (2021-08-21)
 * (sbormann) Removed some unnecessary horizontal lines in dialog.
 * (sbormann) Added option to edit caption of STATE or LEVEL.
 * (sbormann) Enhanced ADDITIONAL_INFO list (you can go back to old style via option) and added optional columns.
-* (sbormann) Added some polyfils for older browsers.
+* (sbormann) Added some polyfills for older browsers.
 * (sbormann) Fixed a bug that prevented certain options from being applied correctly.

 ### 1.9.5 (2021-08-20)